AchimKern/poetry-managed-td/README.md

 Likely won't work on OSX

+This is just a proof of concept !

 ### Demo repo for a poetry managed (TPM) touch designer project / component

 In this case TPM mananges a pysubprocess COMP, a utility COMP that allows you to easily start multiple python subprocesses.
 It supports non blocking re-direction of stdout/stderr to TD textport as well as callbacks.